falc00/falc00/README.md

-- 👋 Hi, I’m @falc00
+- 👋 Hi, I’m Gonçalo
-- 👀 I’m interested in Data Science, AI and Web development
+- 👀 I’m interested in AI and Web development
 - 🌱 I’m currently finishing my MSc in Computer Science
 - 💻 Previously worked as a Software Engineer summer intern at Unbabel